- Information about the structure of the course

 - Discipline areas covered by the units of study

 During the first year of the Doctor of Dental Medicine (DMD) program, considerable focus is given to Integrated Life Sciences.
-The tutorial component requires students to listen to pre-recorded medical lectures and attend lectures which focus on dentally relevant medical learning and scenarios.
-Craniofacial Biology is presented on the Camperdown campus and this included a Head and Neck anatomy course.
-Select dentistry-focused learning is provided on the Surry Hills and Westmead campuses.
+The case-based tutorial component requires students to listen to on-line biomedical lectures and attend lectures which focus on dentally relevant medical learning and scenarios.
+Oral bioscience is presented on the Camperdown campus and this included a Head and Neck anatomy course.
+Select dentistry-focused learning is provided at the Surry Hills and Westmead campuses.
 Underpinning Life and Biomedical Sciences knowledge provides a sound base from which students can build further knowledge as their level of sophistication and clinical experience grows.
 Additionally, time each week is devoted specifically to learning dental skills in a simulated learning environment, predominantly at the Sydney Dental Hospital, including some sessions at the faculty’s other simulation facility at Westmead Hospital.
 Students learn and practise dental skills and techniques progressively in preparation for patient based clinical training by the middle of the second year.
-Concurrently, students learn skills to enable them to communicate effectively to promote oral health and perform oral hygiene and preventive oral health procedures.
-Students are also introduced to research and learn to perform a critical analysis of dentally relevant publications.
-At the commencement of Year 1, students will be introduced to Information Technology and Research Methodology which will equip them to commence a critical review of dental literature.
-This inquiring approach underpins all learning during the full four years of the course.
+Concurrently, students learn skills to enable them to communicate effectively with patients and colleagues; perform oral hygiene and preventive oral health procedures and promote oral health.
+Students are also introduced to research.
+At the commencement of Year 1, students will be introduced to Information Technology and Research Methodology which will equip them to critically review dental literature.
+This inquiring approach underpins all learning during the entire course.